Centigrade/ngtx/README.md

 ![ngtx logo](./docs/media/logo.svg)

-> ngtx is in early stage.
-If you have ideas how to further improve it feel free to raise an issue and/or contribute.
+> If you have ideas how to further improve ngtx feel free to raise an issue and/or contribute.

 # @centigrade/ngtx